Economies of scale: Economies in holding stocks and reserves

 At the base of economies of scale there are also returns to scale linked to statistical factors.
 In fact, the greater of the number of resources involved, the smaller, in proportion, is the quantity of reserves necessary to cope with unforeseen contingencies (for instance, machine spare parts, inventories, circulating capital, etc.).

 Transaction economies

+One of the reasons firms appear is to reduce transaction costs.
 A larger scale generally determines greater bargaining power over input prices and therefore benefits from pecuniary economies in terms of purchasing raw materials and intermediate goods compared to companies that make orders for smaller amounts.
 In this case, we speak of pecuniary economies, to highlight the fact that nothing changes from the "physical" point of view of the returns to scale.
 Furthermore, supply contracts entail fixed costs which lead to decreasing average costs if the scale of production increases.
 This is of important utility in the study of corporate finance.

 Economies deriving from the balancing of production capacity

 Economies of productive capacity balancing derives from the possibility that a larger scale of production involves a more efficient use of the production capacities of the individual phases of the production process.
 If the inputs are indivisible and complementary, a small scale may be subject to idle times or to the underutilization of the productive capacity of some sub-processes.
 A higher production scale can make the different production capacities compatible.
 The reduction in machinery idle times is crucial in the case of a high cost of machinery.